For Uranium Energy Corp. [UEC], Analyst sees a rise to $1.50. What next?

 Uranium Energy Corp.
-[AMEX: UEC] gained 3.62% or 0.15 points to close at $4.29 with a heavy trading volume of 6021743 shares.
+[AMEX: UEC] slipped around -0.37 points on Tuesday, while shares priced at $3.92 at the close of the session, down -8.62%.
 The company report on November 9, 2021 that Uranium Energy Corp Creates America’s Largest Uranium Mining Company with the Acquisition of Uranium One Americas.

 Uranium Energy Corp.
 (NYSE American: UEC) (the “Company” or “UEC”) is pleased to announce the Company has entered into a definitive share purchase agreement with Uranium One Investments Inc., a subsidiary of Uranium One Inc. (“Uranium One”), to acquire all the issued and outstanding shares of Uranium One Americas, Inc. (“U1A”) for a total purchase price comprised of $112 million in cash and the replacement (with corresponding payments to the seller) of $19 million in reclamation bonding (the “Acquisition”).
 Uranium One is the world’s fourth largest uranium producer and part of Russia’s State Atomic Energy Corporation, Rosatom.